camdenrogers/Braves-Systems-Developer/README.md

 # Braves-Systems-Developer
 This repository contains the frontend and backend code for a web application analyzing MLB Batted Ball data from April, 2018.
+To access the application, please navigate to [this link in your browser](http://ec2-3-145-163-230.us-east-2.compute.amazonaws.com/)

 ## Prerequisites